-Genetec Unveils Cloudlink 110, A Compact Cloud-Managed Video Bridge For Low-Density Deployments

-(MENAFN- GlobeNewsWire - Nasdaq) Streamlines video management across remote sites, reduces hardware complexity, and enhances operational efficiency within hybrid cloud environments
+Genetec unveils Cloudlink 110, a compact cloud-managed video bridge for low-density deployments

-MONTREAL, Sept.
-18, 2024 (GLOBE NEWSWIRE) -- Genetec Inc. (“Genetec”), a leading technology provider of unified security, public safety, operations, and business intelligence solutions, today announced the launch of Genetec CloudlinkTM 110 , the latest addition to its line of cloud-managed security appliances .
+(MENAFN- Weber Shandwick) DUBAI, September 19, 2024 — Genetec Inc. (“Genetec”), a leading technology provider of unified security, public safety, operations, and business intelligence solutions, today announced the launch of Genetec Cloudlink™ 110, the latest addition to its line of cloud-managed security appliances.
 This compact device is specifically designed to simplify video management in low-density deployments, providing a versatile solution that enables customers to transition to cloud or hybrid environments at their own pace.

 With a micro form factor, support for up to eight cameras, and 1 TB of local storage on an ultra-endurance micro-SD card, Cloudlink 110 is designed for smaller sites within larger deployments and locations with limited hardware space.